Perfect Chocolate Mousse

 • Caster sugar.
 It’s important to use super-fine sugar as it will whip into the eggs faster.

 • Chocolate.
 I use both milk chocolate and dark chocolate/bittersweet chocolate (70% dark chocolate) for this chocolate mousse.
-Milk chocolate alone would be too sweet and dark chocolate alone is too rich, in my opinion.
+Milk chocolate alone would be too sweet and semi-sweet chocolate alone is too rich, in my opinion.

 • Cream.
 Use heavy cream or whipping cream.